The Night Before Easter

 A group of friends are stalked in a storage facility the night before Easter by an axe wielding lunatic in an Easter Bunny costume.

-In New York City, Larry Daley is a divorced aspiring inventor bouncing between jobs and apartments.
-His former wife Erica is sympathetic to his situation but considers him a bad example to their ten-year-old son Nick, an elementary schooler who considers quitting ice hockey and plans to become a bond trader like Erica's fiancΓ© Don when he grows up.
-This makes Larry worry that Nick admires Don instead of him, especially after Nick decides to invite Don to Career Day at his school.
-Cecil Fredericks, an elderly night security guard about to retire from the Museum of Natural History, hires Larry despite his unpromising resume.
-The museum, which is rapidly losing money, plans to replace Cecil and his colleagues, Reginald and Gus, with one guard.
-Before his first night on the job, Cecil gives Larry an instruction manual on his job duties and warns him to "not let anything in... or out."
-On his first night, Larry gets bored and beatboxes into the receiver of the PA system and falls asleep.
-When he wakes up, he realizes that the tyrannosaurus rex bones are missing.
-He looks for Cecil, thinking that it is a prank.
-When the dinosaur chases him, he calls Cecil and Cecil tells him to read the instructions.
-Larry follows the instructions and throws the bone, taming the dinosaur, which Larry later calls "Rexy".
-He discovers that the other museum's exhibits come to life after sunset, including: Dexter, a mischievous stuffed capuchin monkey who destroys Larry's instructions, along with other taxidermied animals, and later takes his keys; rival miniature civilizations depicting the American Frontier, Ancient Rome, and Ancient Maya; a chewing gum-loving Easter Island Moai who calls Larry "Dum-Dum"; American Civil War soldier mannequins; and wax models of Attila the Hun and some of his men, pyromaniacal Neanderthals, and Sacagawea, who is encased in glass and cannot hear anything.
-A horse-mounted Theodore Roosevelt rescues Larry from feuding miniature leaders Jedediah and Octavius and explains that ever since an ancient Egyptian artifact, the Golden Tablet of Pharaoh Ahkmenrah, arrived in 1952, the exhibits come to life each night but will turn to dust if left outside the museum at sunrise.
-As Theodore helps restore order, Larry learns that Theodore is in love with Sacagawea but is too shy to speak to her.
-Cecil, Reginald, and Gus check on Larry, who has decided to quit, but Nick and Don stop by to congratulate him on his new job.
-Larry decides to stay for Nick's sake, and Cecil advises reading up on history.
-Larry is better able to control the exhibits but is forced to extinguish a fire that the Neanderthals' had caused in their own display, while Dexter steals Larry's keys again and unlocks a window.
-This allows a Neanderthal to jump out the window and escape onto the street, upon seeing a group of homeless people using a fire pit.
-Larry again decides to quit in frustration and is unable to save the escaped Neanderthal from disintegrating from the rising sun, while his remains are swept up by a street sweeper.
-Nick witnesses museum director Dr. McPhee firing Larry over the damaged Neanderthal exhibit, though Larry convinces McPhee to reconsider.
-McPhee gives him one last chance to prove himself, and Larry clears up the misunderstanding with Nick.
-Rebecca Hutman, a museum guide and historian writing her dissertation on Sacagawea, believes Larry is mocking her when he tells her the museum's nighttime secret.
-Larry brings Nick to the museum, intending to show him the T-rex coming to life, but nothing comes to life.
-They discover Cecil, Gus, and Reginald stealing the tablet and have deactivated it to stop the exhibits from interfering.
-Like the exhibits, the elderly guards receive enhanced vitality from the tablet and have plotted to steal it along with other valuable artifacts to fund their retirement and frame Larry for their thievery.
-Nick reactivates the tablet, bringing the museum back to life, and a chase ensues throughout the museum, but the chase is halted when Cecil snatches the tablet away and locks Nick and Larry in the Egyptian room.
-Larry releases Ahkmenrah's mummy from his sarcophagus, and the pharaoh, who removes his cloth wraps to reveal himself as a fully living human, helps Larry and Nick escape.
-They find the other exhibits fighting amongst themselves, and Larry convinces them to unite to catch the guards and recover the tablet.
+Larry Daley, an aspiring inventor, bounces between jobs and apartments in NYC.
+His ex-wife Erica is sympathetic, but believes he is a bad example to their ten-year-old Nick, who considers quitting ice hockey and plans to become a bond trader like Erica's fiancΓ© Don.
+Larry fears Nick admires Don over him, especially as Don gets invited to his school's Career Day.
+Larry then arrives for an interview at the Museum of Natural History, where he meets the almost retired night security guard Cecil Fredericks.
+As the museum is rapidly losing money, Cecil and his colleagues Reginald and Gus are being replaced with one guard, and they hire Larry despite his resume.
+Cecil gives Larry a work duties instruction manual, warning him to "not let anything in... or out."
+On his first night, Larry soon falls asleep, and upon waking, he discovers the T-rex skeleton is missing.
+When he sees the T-rex is alive and chases him, he calls Cecil, who refers him to the instructions.
+Larry tames him by throwing a bone, then later names him "Rexy".
+After sunset, all of the exhibits come to life, including: Dexter, a mischievous stuffed capuchin monkey who destroys the instructions and later takes his keys; rival miniature civilizations depicting the American Frontier, Ancient Rome, and Ancient Maya; a chewing gum-loving Easter Island Moai who calls Larry "Dum-Dum"; American Civil War soldier mannequins; and wax models of Attila the Hun and his men, pyromaniacal Neanderthals, and Sacagawea.
+A horse-mounted Theodore Roosevelt rescues Larry from feuding miniature leaders Jedediah and Octavius.
+He explains that ever since the 1952 arrival of Egyptian Pharaoh Ahkmenrah’s Golden Tablet, the exhibits come to life each night.
+If they are outside at sunrise, they desintegrate.
+As they restore order, Larry sees Theodore loves Sacagawea but is too shy to tell her.
+The retirees check on Larry, who has decided to quit, but Nick and Don come to congratulate him, guilting him into staying.
+Cecil suggests he read up on history.
+Larry controls the exhibits better, but must extinguish a fire the Neanderthals' started.
+Meanwhile, Dexter steals Larry's keys again, unlocking a window, and a Neanderthal jumps out onto the street, seeing a group of indigents with a fire pit, and disintegrates in the sun.
+Nick witnesses museum director Dr. McPhee firing him over the damaged Neanderthal exhibit, though Larry convinces him to reconsider.
+McPhee gives Larry one last chance to prove himself.
+Rebecca Hutman, a museum guide and historian writing her dissertation on Sacagawea, believes Larry is mocking her when he reveals the museum's nighttime secret.
+Larry brings Nick to the museum to show him Rexy coming to life, but nothing happens.
+They catch the retirees stealing the tablet, who have deactivated it to prevent the exhibits' interference.
+Receiving enhanced vitality from the tablet, they are stealing it with other valuables to fund their retirement and frame Larry.
+Nick reactivates the tablet, so a chase ensues throughout the museum, until Cecil snatches it and locks Nick and Larry in the Egyptian room.
+Larry releases Ahkmenrah's mummy from his sarcophagus.
+The pharaoh removes his cloth wraps to reveal himself as a fully living human, and helps Larry and Nick escape.
+Finding the other exhibits fighting amongst themselves, Larry convinces them to help catch the guards and recover the tablet.
 Gus and Reginald are captured, while Cecil escapes in a Pony Express stagecoach.
 Theodore pushes Sacagawea out of Cecil's path and is sliced in half but survives, being "made of wax."
-Larry pursues Cecil into Central Park, stopping him and regaining the tablet.
-Theodore bonds with Sacagawea as she repairs him with hot wax.
+Larry pursues Cecil into Central Park, regaining the tablet.
+Theodore bonds with Sacagawea as she repairs him.
 Rebecca sees the exhibits returning to the museum.
-She realizes that Larry was telling the truth, and he later introduces her to Sacagawea.
-Theodore remarks that he is proud of Larry's work along with Nick.
-Larry laments that he was not able to save everyone, believ…
+Realizing Larry was telling the truth, he later introduces her to Sacagawea.
+Theodore is proud of Larry's work along with Nick.
+Larry laments that he could not save everyone, believing that Jedediah and Octavius were both killed, so is surprised upon their return.
+The next day, McPhee attempts to fire Larry after news reports about the night's strange events, such as The Neanderthals leaving cave paintings in the museum's subway station and Rexy's dinosaur tracks in Central Park, but the publicity boosts museum attendance.
+Larry is rehired, goes to Nick's school's next career day, and celebrates that night with a party, with Nick, Rebecca and the exhibits in attendance.
+In a post-credits scene, it is revealed that the former guards, rather than being turned in to the police by Larry, must work as museum janitors as punishment, so they clean up after the party.

 Summary adapted from TMDb and Wikipedia sources.